 As VCS has a cluster of servers and each server in the cluster contains a copy of every website.
 If one server has a high traffic load, the cloud automatically directs the traffic to another server.

-In VPS, same hardware resources are assigned for every website they host.
+In VPS, the same hardware resources are assigned for every website they host.
 If the requirements increase, the system will not be able to handle the load,

 In cloud servers, a pool of computers is created.
 Any additional requirement can be fulfilled by some other computer in the pool.

-If your website requires additional functionalities, greater reliability and faster performance cloud hosting is the answer.
+If your website requires additional functionalities, greater reliability, and faster performance cloud hosting is the answer.